jeju5/management/cs/aws/aws_developer.md

       * option to use envelope key, audit trail and create/manage encryption keys yourself.
       * "x-amz-server-side-encryption": "aws:kms"
       * supports HTTP/HTTPS
+      * you can specify specific encryption key with  "x-amz-server-side-encryption-aws-kms-key-id" header.
+      * if you use "x-amz-server-side-encryption": "aws:kms" but not "x-amz-server-side-encryption-aws-kms-key-id", then AWS uses default KMS key

 * Enforcing Encryption
   * When object is uploaded to S3, PUT method is initiated.